AbdElrahmanAmin259/About-Me/README.md

 ### 👋 About Me

-- 🎓 Mobile App Developer focused on **Flutter & Dart**
-- 🚀 I love building clean, well-structured UI and learning how things work under the hood
+- 📱 Flutter Developer who cares about **clean, scalable code** — not just "making it work"
+- 🏗️ I build my apps following **Clean Architecture**, separating logic from UI so the codebase stays maintainable and easy to scale
+- 🎨 Focused on **Responsive UI** — apps that look right on every screen size, not just the one I'm testing on
-- 🔥 Currently exploring **Firebase** & **Hive** for backend and local storage in Flutter apps
+- 🔥 Working with **Firebase** for backend & auth, and **Hive** for fast local storage
-- 🧠 Constantly practicing core concepts: state management, forms & validation, local/cloud storage, and clean architecture
+- 🧠 Every project I build is a chance to master one more piece of the puzzle: state management, architecture, storage, and UI polish
-- 💬 Ask me about: Flutter, Dart, Firebase, Hive, State Management
+- 💬 Ask me about: Flutter, Dart, Clean Architecture, Firebase, Hive
 - 📫 Reach me: **your-email@example.com** &nbsp;|&nbsp; [LinkedIn](https://linkedin.com/in/your-profile) &nbsp;|&nbsp; [GitHub](https://github.com/your-username)

 ---